electricimp/Rocky/README.md

 });
 ```

-Middlewares can also be uses to extend / override default event handlers.
-In the following example we create middlewares for checking whether read and write requests are authorized, and another middleware for validating write data:
+Middleware functions can also be used to extend / override default event handlers.
+In the following example we create middleware functions for checking whether read and write requests are authorized, and another middleware for validating write data:

 ```squirrel
 // Middleware to check if incoming request has access to read data